blackboard/BBDN-lti-1p3-tool-example/README.md

 ### workshop-application-stack

-This stack deploys the LTI application directly to you AWS account.
+This stack deploys the LTI application directly to your AWS account.

 ```
 $ cdk deploy